 - Do not park the vehicle on an easily ignitable surface.
-The high temperature of the exhaust system could ignite the surface. - Always apply parking brake without pressing release button.
-Apply as firmly as possible on downhill or uphill slopes.
-Depress the foot brake at the same time to reduce operating force. - Switch off the engine and ignition.
-Turn the steering wheel until the steering wheel lock engages.
+The high temperature of the exhaust system could ignite the surface. - Always apply the parking brake.
+Activate the parking brake without pressing the release button.
+Apply as firmly as possible on a downhill slope or uphill slope.
+Depress foot brake at the same time to reduce operating force.

-If the vehicle is on a level surface or uphill slope, engage first gear or set the selector lever to P before switching off the ignition.
+- Switch off the engine. - If the vehicle is on a level surface or uphill slope, engage first gear or set the selector lever to position P before removing the ignition key.
 On an uphill slope, turn the front wheels away from the kerb.

-If the vehicle is on a downhill slope, engage reverse gear or set the selector lever to P before switching off the ignition.
+If the vehicle is on a downhill slope, engage reverse gear or set the selector lever to position P before removing the ignition key.
 Turn the front wheels towards the kerb.